ElektraInitiative/libelektra/README.md

   plugins instead.
-- Postpone configuration decisions (such as which configuration files to use) from developers to system administrators and package maintainers to provide a overall more consistent and user-friendly system.
+- Postpone configuration decisions (such as which configuration files to use) from developers to system administrators and package maintainers to provide an overall more consistent and user-friendly system.
   (Default behavior of applications still is in control of developers, you can even roll your own plugins to provide exactly the same behavior as your application has now.)